kriserickson/kriserickson.github.com/_drafts/typescript-all-the-things.md

 pushed me over the line was creating a fairly large SPA (single page app) in Angular and TypeScript.
-Once you got around the tooling (getting a good [gulp](http://gulpjs.com/) script 9 months ago was half the struggle but there are excellent samples and even pretty good generators now), and spent the couple of hours it takes to get comfortable with typescript and tsd (which is now superceded by [typings](https://github.com/typings/typings)) and I was sold.
+Once you got around the tooling (getting a good [gulp](http://gulpjs.com/) script 9 months ago was half the struggle but there are excellent samples and even pretty good generators now), and spent the couple of hours it takes to get comfortable with typescript and tsd (which is now superseded by [typings](https://github.com/typings/typings)) and I was sold.
 Of course it makes less sense on a small project with few dependencies and just a few odd scripts, but for any project of any size that I was to greenfield I would definitely start with TypeScript.
 And then, after yet another bug at work where two parameters where flipped in a call, and another where two object